DanCouper/brunch_example/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## TL/DR

+This is currently the default install for Phoenix.
+By going through the steps here, you will configure brunch to compile Scss and CoffeeScript, and bring in jQuery as a global dependency.

+1. Preparation.
+2. Adding Sass support.
+3. Adding CoffeeScript support.
+4. Adding jQuery and making it global.

 ## Configuring Brunch

 Brunch is very simple; it is a pure asset builder - it takes static JS/CSS/etc,